App In-line Content

 Impression tracking is simply tracking the number of views each campaign receives.

-For example, if a user visits the screen and sees a campaign and visits the screen again then they will see the exact same campaign again, two impressions would be counted.
+For example, if a user visits the screen and sees a campaign and visits the screen again then they will see the exact same campaign again, two impressions will be counted.

 Now, trackImpression will allow you to track impressions for your campaign.
 Kindly, use the mentioned method of WEGCampaignData once the custom view has been shown on the screen by the application.